danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/Getting-Started.md

 ## Overview

+OnboardingKit has various ``Onboarding`` types that can be used to tailor an onboarding experience behavior, as well as various views.

+## Onboarding Types

-In OnboardingKit, an ``Onboarding`` determines the state and behavior of an onboarding experience.
-You can use various onboarding types to get different behaviors, like these build-in ones:
+An ``Onboarding`` determines the state and behavior of an onboarding experience.

+You can use different types for different behaviors, like these built-in ones:

 * ``Onboarding`` is presented right away, and only once.
 * ``ConditionalOnboarding`` is presented when a certain condition returns `true`.